Our use of cookies

 Application forms received after the closing date will be considered alongside those applicants who applied on time where there were exceptional reasons which prevented the applicant from applying by the closing date, eg a family changes its address and was unable to apply within the deadline, or needs to make new school preferences.
 A late application does not affect the right of appeal or to be placed on a school’s Waiting List.

-Requests for places outside of curriculum year
+Requests for places outside curriculum year

 Occasionally, parents may request a place for their child outside their normal age group.
-The decision as to whether a child is admitted outside their normal age group will be made on a case by case basis.
-In order to support decision making, parents will be asked to provide any evidence to demonstrate that the admission into a different year group is in the best interests of the child and would not be to the detriment of any other students’ learning in that year group.
+The decision whether a child is admitted outside their normal age group will be made on a case by case basis.
+In order to support decision-making, parents will be asked to provide any evidence to demonstrate that the admission into a different year group is in the best interests of the child and would not be to the detriment of any other students’ learning in that year group.

 Appeals